Tuesday September 21, 2021

 Does Myrcene Get You Higher?

 Some of the effects of myrcene have been researched, and the overall takeaways are that it has analgesic (pain-relieving), muscle relaxant, and sedative effects.
-Its presence in both cannabis and the hops in beer is likely to contribute to the heavy, relaxed body feeling both impart.
-Furthermore, consuming more myrcene seems to intensify its effects.
+Its presence in both cannabis and the hops in beer likely contributes to the relaxed body feeling both impart.
+Furthermore, consuming more myrcene seems to intensify these effects.
 In that sense, yes, myrcene does play a role in how we feel when we “get high” consuming cannabis.

 Still, the question is, does it get you higher?
 This all comes back to the claim about the blood-brain barrier.
 It’s an intriguing claim, but at this point is nothing more than that.
-In the very text that observes myrcene may have such an effect, Nutraceuticals, the line following the observation states, “perusal of claimed references in the popular literature shows a lack of hard data regarding brain transport.”
+In the very text that observed myrcene may have such an effect with cannabis, Nutraceuticals, the line following the observation states, “perusal of claimed references in the popular literature shows a lack of hard data regarding brain transport.”
 That’s science speak for, “we can’t find any evidence.”

 Overall, we know that myrcene plays into the experience of being high, but cannot directly say that it increases or intensifies a high.